 If you want to prioritize and be agile, you can’t be just one of the types.
 You have to be company following both of them and even more.

 So, why develop something that customers will not use?
-You just spent a life of your colleagues!
+You just spent the life of your colleagues!
 Common!
 The answer is NO!
 Now MoSCoW prioritization comes to help.

 Based on that you should be able to decide if a feature is: